Warning! There have been changes to the course - please refer to the transition information

 More information about the policies and procedures related to CRL assessment and appealing a CRL assessment outcome can be found in the Credit for Recognised Learning Policy (PDF).

 Applications for Bachelor of Education (Secondary Education) (Humanities and Social Sciences Education) Geography major are only accepted for commencement in SP1 or SP3.
 Students wishing to commence their studies in other study periods can do so by enrolling in the Level 1 Open Enrolment Subjects.

 The Bachelor of Education (Secondary Education) (Humanities and Social Sciences Education) Geography major is designed for people seeking to attain an Initial Teacher Education qualification in order to register as a teacher in Australia and any other countries that recognise an Australian teaching qualification.
 Students will develop advanced critical skills, knowledge and understanding concerning best practice in education and in meeting the needs of 21st century learners.
-Students will have four opportunities to engage in professional practice in schools, culminating in a final professional placement of 10 continuous weeks.
+Students will have four opportunities to engage in professional practice in schools, culminating in a final professional placement of a block one full school term.